oclipa/reactjs-cheat-sheet/README.md

 ```

-The token is that added to the Redux store:
+The token is then added to the Redux store:

 *reducers/auth.js*